jgarff/rpi_ws281x/README.md

 ### Power and voltage requirements

-WS281X LEDs are generally driven at 5V, which requires that the data signal be at the same level.
-Converting the output from a Raspberry Pi GPIO/PWM to a higher voltage through a level shifter is required.
+WS281X LEDs are generally driven at 5V.
+Depending on your actual LED model and data line length you might be able to successfully drive the data input with 3.3V.
+However in the general case you probably want to use a level shifter to convert from the Raspberry Pi GPIO/PWM to 5V.

-It is possible to run the LEDs from a 3.3V - 3.6V power source, and connect the GPIO directly at a cost of brightness, but this isn't recommended.
+It is also possible to run the LEDs from a 3.3V - 3.6V power source, and connect the GPIO directly at a cost of brightness, but this isn't recommended.